saptak/saptak.github.io/_posts/2025-04-06-mental-health-analysis-and-support.md

 ### Document Understanding
 The system analyzes and extracts insights from mental health literature, enabling evidence-based responses backed by established knowledge.

+### Agentic Workflows with LangGraph
+The project implements a structured workflow using LangGraph, which orchestrates the analysis, retrieval, and response generation process in a defined sequence.
+This allows for more controlled and reliable handling of user inputs through a series of specialized nodes that manage different aspects of the mental health support system.

 ## Data Sources and Exploration